mharen/mharen.github.io/_posts/2005/2005-04-24-poker-updates.md

 I haven't updated my spreadsheet for a couple weeks but overall, I'm still up about $90 for the year.
 Clearly it's not paying the bills :).
 We play for fun--*with* money--not *for* money.
 If anyone reading is interested in a game on Sundays or Thursdays at 8pm let me know!

-Also: <div class="idiotspeak">Now hear this: Poker Tournament on May 13 (the Friday AFTER Mother's Day, don't worry moms).
+Also: Now hear this: Poker Tournament on May 13 (the Friday AFTER Mother's Day, don't worry moms).
 It will run just like the last one.
 We'll start around 8:30.
 Buy in will be $5 with rebuys.
 The usual snacks and drinks will be provided.
 All money will be paid out to the top 4 places (I'm not taking a cut, that'd be illegal here in Ohio :)).
-Please let me know if you are planning on coming!</div>
+Please let me know if you are planning on coming!